Paul Quassa

-Paul Aarulaaq Quassa (born January 12, 1952) is a Canadian politician who served as the fourth premier of Nunavut from November 2017 to June 2018.
+Paul Aarulaaq Quassa (ᐹᓪ ᖁᐊᓴ; born January 12, 1952) is a Canadian politician who served as the fourth premier of Nunavut from November 2017 to June 2018.
 He served as a Member of the Legislative Assembly of Nunavut, representing Aggu from 2013 until 2021.

 An Inuk, Quassa became involved in Inuit politics at the age of 20, and was one of the chief negotiators of the Nunavut Land Claims Agreement that created the modern territory of Nunavut.

 Early life

 Quassa was born in Manitok, a hunting camp near Igloolik.
 Born in an igloo, he was raised for the first years of his life in what he described as "the Inuit traditional way of life", part of the last generation to do so.
 At the age of six, he was taken to a Canadian Indian residential school in Churchill, Manitoba.

 Land claims work

 He returned to Igloolik in 1972 to work on land claims and served as president of the Tunngavik Federation of Nunavut in the early 1990s.
 He was one of the negotiators of, and a signatory of, the Nunavut Land Claims Agreement settlement that led to the establishment of Nunavut.

 He was dropped from the presidency of TFN in 1992 following allegations of sexual assault against a woman, but received a discharge in court and was subsequently reinstated as president of the organization and the successor Nunavut Tunngavik Incorporated.
 Quassa also worked as a journalist with CBC North, the Inuit Broadcasting Corporation and Isuma Productions.